Mike Leach (American football coach): 2019 season

 After Minshew went to the NFL, Leach led Washington State to a 6–7 record in 2019.
-Notably, Leach and the Cougars lost to unranked UCLA while ranked #19 going into the game.
-WSU ended the regular season with Leach's seventh consecutive Apple Cup loss.
+Notably, Leach and the Cougars lost to unranked UCLA 67–63 while ranked #19 going into the game.
+Washington State ended the regular season with Leach's seventh consecutive Apple Cup loss to Washington.

 Mississippi State

 2020 season

 On January 9, 2020, Leach agreed to be the head coach of the Mississippi State Bulldogs.
 His contract was reported to pay him $5 million annually.
 The season started with a 44–34 upset victory over no. 6 LSU, who had won the CFP National Championship the previous season.
 The team struggled the rest of the season, winning only two more games, 24–17 over Vanderbilt and 51–32 over Missouri, finishing the regular season at 3–7.
 Despite the losing record, the Bulldogs were invited to the Armed Forces Bowl, as the NCAA waived bowl eligibility requirements due to the COVID-19 pandemic.
 Mississippi State faced off against no. 24 Tulsa, defeating the Golden Hurricane 28–26 to finish with an overall record of 4–7.